sdebruyn/dbt-timescaledb/docs/usage/macros.md

 ## `add_compression_policy`

-Add a compression policy to a hypertable or continuous aggregate.
+Add a compression policy to a (virtual) hypertable or continuous aggregate.

 [Configuration options](compression.md#compression-policy-settings)